patchies Svelte Themes

 • See ShaderToy for examples of GLSL shaders.
 All shaders on ShaderToy are automatically compatible with glsl, as they accept the same uniforms.

-• I recommend The Book of Shaders to learn GLSL basics.
+• I recommend playing with The Book of Shaders to learn the GLSL basics!

 canvas: creates a JavaScript canvas